-Also, as most people know, in any VC fund there’s usually one winner GP that makes up for all of the other ones.
+Also, as with most VC funds, there’s usually one winner GP that makes up for all of the other ones.
 And Mark made it clear to me he wasn’t that GP.
 But he wanted to.

-But most of all, Mark was suffering from a time management problem.
-More specifically, effort managing with different portfolio startups.
+Mark was also suffering from a time management problem.
+More specifically, knowing where to invest his time regarding the different portfolio startups.
 Anytime he had a free hour, he didn’t know whether to already invest it in a winner portfolio startup, or to invest it in saving one of the stragglers – or on which of them.

-The combination of freeing up my time to help the promising start-ups together with the higher level of transparency in the data has saved me countless hours.
+The combination of freeing up my time and empowering me to help the promising start-ups, together with the higher level of transparency in the data, and my communication skills behind both of these, have saved me countless hours.